The dangers of phytosanitary spreadings

 How to protect yourself from the spreading of phytosanitary products?

-Whether you are a farmer or live near a cultivated area, it is important to take the necessary precautions to protect yourself during spraying and other chemical-based interventions.
-Among the preventive measures, the wearing of Personal Protective Equipment is necessary.
-Filtering devices include several categories of products, which ones have their appropriate use:
+Whether you're a farmer or live close to a cultivated area, it's essential to take the necessary precautions and follow the correct procedures to protect yourself during spraying and other chemical-based operations.
+Preventive measures include wearing PPE (Personal Protective Equipment) and respiratory protection equipment.
+Filtering devices cover several product categories and their appropriate use:

 • Full face masks as an intermediate protection.
 They cover the entire face (nose, mouth and eyes).
 They are particularly suitable in toxic environments with a potential danger for the mucous membranes of the eyes.
 With 5 attachment points for fastening the face, they can support filter cartridges weighing more than 300 grams, and are therefore more effective because they have more filtering elements.